 10 Healthy Swaps for Your Favorite Foods

-It’s a universal truth that trying to eat healthy and lose weight in a world full of pizza, French fries, and ice cream can be utterly devastating (and not to mention difficult).
-But there is a way to eat healthier and still get those delicious flavors that you love and that by finding healthy substitutes for your foods.
+Trying to eat healthily and losing weight in a world full of pizza, fries, and ice cream is difficult.
+There is, fortunately, a way to eat healthier and still get those delicious flavors that you love and that by finding healthy substitutes for your foods.

 Here are ten healthy food swaps that will help cut calories and keep you on track to reaching your healthy lifestyle goals.

 1. Ditch the bun

 Everybody loves cheeseburgers.
-And you can still eat one when you’re trying to eat healthier.
-If you simply switch out your cheeseburger bun with some crisp iceberg or green leaf lettuce, you can have all the toppings you want on your cheeseburger without the extra calories and carbs.
+You can still eat one when you’re trying to eat healthier.
+If you simply switch out your cheeseburger bun with some crisp iceberg or green leaf lettuce, you can have all the toppings on your cheeseburger without the extra calories and carbs.

 2. Go for whole-grain carbs

-It may seem like white bread, pasta, or rice is the only thing that can satisfy your taste buds, but it’s not.
-Brown rice, whole-grain pasta, tortillas, and bread might have a tiny difference in texture than refined carbs, but they don’t differ much in flavor.
-When you eat whole-grain foods, you get much more fiber, which fills you up faster and keeps you full longer.
+It may seem like white bread, pasta, and rice are the only things that can satisfy your taste buds, but it’s not.
+Brown rice, whole-grain pasta, tortillas, and bread might be a bit different in texture than refined carbs, but they don’t differ much in flavor.
+When you eat whole-grain foods, you’re getting more fiber, which fills you up faster and keeps you full longer.

 No matter how skeptical you might be, cauliflower does taste good when it’s turned into pizza crust.
 Cauliflower is a very versatile vegetable.
 With the right recipes, it can become its own version of rice, bread, tater tots, mashed potatoes, and so much more—the possibilities for saved calories and satisfied taste buds are endless.